-The most famous sight in Rockport has something of an “Emperor’s New Clothes” aura -- it’s a wooden fish warehouse on the town wharf, or T-Wharf, in the harbor.
-The barn-red shack known as Motif No. 1 is the most frequently painted and photographed object in a town filled with lovely buildings and surrounded by breathtaking rocky coastline.
-The color certainly catches the eye against the neutrals of the seascape, but you might find yourself wondering what the big deal is.
-Originally constructed in 1884 and destroyed during the blizzard of 1978, Motif No. 1 was rebuilt using donations from residents and tourists.
-It stands on the same pier as the original, duplicated in every detail and reinforced to withstand storms.
+The most famous sight in Rockport has something of an “Emperor’s New Clothes” aura—it’s a wooden fish warehouse on the town wharf, or T-Wharf, in the harbor.
+The barn-red shack known as Motif No. 1 is the most frequently painted and photographed object in a town filled with attractive buildings and surrounded by rocky coastline.
+The color certainly catches the eye in the neutrals of the surrounding seascape, but you may find yourself wondering what the big deal is.
+Originally constructed in 1884 and destroyed during the blizzard of 1978, Motif No. 1 was rebuilt using donations from residents and visitors.
+It stands again on the same pier, duplicated in every detail, reinforced to withstand storms.

-Throughout the town, more than two dozen art galleries display the works of local and nationally known artists.
-The Rockport Art Association, 12 Main St. (tel.
-978/546-6604; www.rockportartassn.org), sponsors major exhibitions and special shows.
-It’s open daily mid-morning to late afternoon in the summer (except on Sun, when it opens at noon); in the winter, it's open Wednesday through Saturday 10am to 4 or 5pm, and Sunday noon to 5pm.
+Throughout town, more than two dozen art galleries display the work of local and nationally known artists.
+The Rockport Art Association & Museum, 12 Main St. (tel.
+978/546-6604), sponsors exhibitions and special shows.
+It’s open daily in the summer, Tuesday through Sunday in the winter.

-A genuinely wacky attraction between downtown and Halibut Point is the Paper House, 52 Pigeon Hill St., Pigeon Cove (tel.
-978/546-2629; www.paperhouserockport.com).
-It was built beginning in 1922 entirely out of 100,000 newspapers -- walls, furniture, even a newspaper-covered piano.
-Creator Elis Stenman made every item from papers of a different period.
-The house is open April through October daily from 10am to 5pm (closed Nov-Mar).
-Admission is $1.50 for adults, $1 for children 6 to 14.
-Follow Route 127 north out of downtown about 1 1/2 miles, watching carefully until you see signs at Curtis Street pointing to the left, then go left on Pigeon Hill Street.
+The 1922 Paper House, 52 Pigeon Hill St., Pigeon Cove (tel.
+978/546-2629), is an unusual experience.
+Everything in it, including the furniture, was built entirely out of 100,000 newspapers.
+Every item is made from papers of a different period.
+It’s open daily from 10am to 5pm from spring to fall.
+Admission is $2 adults, $1 children (cash only).
+Follow Route 127 north from downtown about 1 1/2 miles until you see signs at Curtis Street pointing to the left.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.